 Thanks to generous donors, Sylvia Bettis-Heijne and sister, Annemieke, 2 acres of land was donated to Bridging Lanka in 2019.
 The sisters wanted to build a place of refuge for injured and abandoned animals, as well as a sterilization and vaccination centre to manage the population of street dogs and cats.
 HARC is built in honour of their father, Hendro (aka Fritz), a businessman who visited Sri Lanka.
-His legacy lives through HARC and helps Mannar’s mutts, moggies, donkeys and other strays who find their way into this refuge.
+His legacy lives through HARC and helps Mannar's stray dogs, cats and donkeys who find their way into this refuge.

 HARC consists of a purpose-built animal clinic facility with two buildings consisting of 28 kennels, dog and puppy runs and 10 cat cages.
 Puppies and kittens are taken care of until they are healthy to be rehomed, while stray adult animals are treated and then released back to the area they were last seen.
 There are many mouths to feed, and we have staff cooking a daily risotto of rice, fish, beef, soya meat, dahl and vegetables mixed with turmeric.